When do the NWU’s applications open each year?

 Where can I check my NSFAS status?

-NSFAS functions on its own.
-NWU only receives a list of successful applicants and then opens their accounts for registration.
-To check your NSFAS status, please visit the official NSFAS website at https://www.nsfas.org.za/content/index.html
+NSFAS operates independently, and NWU only receives a list of successful applicants and then opens their accounts for registration.
+To check your NSFAS status, please visit the official NSFAS website: https://www.nsfas.org.za/content/index.html

 How and where do I apply for NSFAS?